neumino/neumino.github.io/movies.md

-### The Paper Tigers
+### The Virtuoso
-*Released on 2021-05-07, vote average 7.5*
+*Released on 2021-04-30, vote average 6.6*

-Three Kung Fu prodigies have grown into washed-up, middle-aged men, now one kick away from pulling their hamstrings.
-But when their master is murdered, they must juggle their dead-end jobs, dad duties, and old grudges to avenge his death.
+A lonesome stranger with nerves of steel must track down and kill a rogue hitman to satisfy an outstanding debt.
+But the only information he&#39;s been given is a time and location where to find his quarry.
+No name.
+No description.
+Nothing.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/qMt344EjiWk?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/LWA2r7X7z6Y?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>